CodyNicholson/Artificial_Intelligence/Artificial_Intelligence_Games_In_Java/Minimax_Algorithm_-_Game_Engines/alpha-betaPruning.md

 ***

-###In Summary
+### In Summary

 After we construct the minimax tree, we can guess whether we can traverse the branch/sub-tree or not

-By preventing the minimax algorithm from searching through unecessary branchs/sub-trees we can make the algorithm more efficient
+By preventing the minimax algorithm from searching through unnecessary branches/sub-trees we can make the algorithm more efficient